jerjorg/SymmetryReduceBZ.jl/docs/src/Usage.md

 # User guide

 `SymmetryReduceBZ.jl` calculates the irreducible Brillouin zone (IBZ) of a crystal structure in 2D and 3D.
 It also contains functions related to the symmetry of lattices and lattice reduction.

-Later on, it will be able to calculate high symmetry points and paths within the IBZ.
+## Julia

 To calculate the IBZ, simply provide the lattice and atomic basis to `calc_ibz`.
 The IBZ will be returned as either a convex hull or intersection of half spaces.